juhahinkula/juhahinkula.github.io/_posts/2017-09-10-nativefirebase.markdown

 }
 {% endhighlight %}

-Now everyone has rights to read and write our database so this really only for test purposes.
+Now everyone has rights to read and write our database so this really only for testing/development purposes.

 When the Firebase project has been created it is time to create React Native app (This example is done for Android).

-Create React native app
+Create initial React native app

 {% highlight javascript %}
 react-native init yourAppName